-Folding tables, folding chairs, dance floors, lighting systems, PA systems, concessions/ food and beverages, carnival games, prizes, folding bars, event staging … there are a lot of products your customers want and need.
-And if they can get all of that through a single vendor, relying on you to get them what they need versus three or four separate companies, that’s the option they’re most likely to take, nine times out of ten.
+Folding tables, folding chairs, dance floors, lighting systems, PA systems, concessions/ food and beverages, carnival games, prizes, folding bars, event staging…there are a lot of products your customers want and need.
+If they can get all of that through a single vendor, rather than three or four separate companies, that’s the option they’re most likely to take.

-Take the time to ask customers what sorts of rental equipment they’re looking for, and if you don’t offer it, ask yourself why you don’t.
-You’ll see trends emerge pointing toward big popular items, like bounce houses and party tents, but also toward those smaller items, like dunk tanks, popcorn machines, and birthday balloons.
-Having those items in your garage or warehouse helps you fulfill more of a customer’s needs in one sitting.
-You won’t rent them out with every event, but you’ll certainly see them supplementing your rentals pretty often.
+Take the time to ask customers what sorts of rental equipment they’re looking for, and if you don’t offer it, ask yourself why not.
+You’ll see trends emerge that point toward big popular items, like bounce houses and party tents, but also toward those smaller items, like dunk tanks, popcorn machines, and birthday balloons.
+Having those items in your garage or warehouse allows you to fulfill more of a customer’s needs in one sitting.
+You won’t rent them out with every event, but you’ll certainly see them supplementing your rentals often.

 8. Don’t Pick the Wrong Bounce Houses or Party Tents

-Speaking of equipment, here’s another common mistake people tend to make: they get the wrong bounce houses or party tents, or they end up buying more or less than they need.
-And that goes for all of that additional equipment we mentioned a moment ago, too.
+Speaking of equipment, here’s another common mistake people make: they get the wrong bounce houses or party tents, or they end up buying more or less than what they need.
+That goes for all of that additional equipment we mentioned a moment ago, too.

-Ideally, you’ll want to start with one or two gender neutral bounce houses, at least one bounce house with slide combo (they rent for more money and they’re more fun), and one or two party tents as well.
+Ideally, you’ll start with one or two gender neutral bounce houses, at least one bounce house with slide combo (they rent for more money and they’re more fun), and one or two party tents.
 Tables and chairs are always a solid investment, too.
-Supplementing these with some carnival games, sealed air frame games, and other inflatable interactives will allow you to upsell your customers in a useful, non-sleazy way that’s as beneficial to them as it is to you.
+Supplementing these with some carnival games, sealed air frame games, and other inflatable interactives allows you to upsell your customers in a useful, non-sleazy way that’s as beneficial to them as it is for you.

-One more thing to take into consideration is outscaling yourself.
-Don’t buy equipment that’s too large or too heavy for you to move around, and make sure you have enough storage space to keep your equipment safe as well.
-Some companies have learned this the hard way; they buy equipment they can’t really set up given their manpower and resources, or gear they can’t store, and this can have disastrous results.
+One more thing to avoid is outscaling yourself.
+Don’t buy equipment that’s too large or too heavy to move around, and make sure you have enough storage space to keep your equipment safe.
+Some companies have learned this the hard way; they buy equipment they can’t set up given their manpower and resources, or gear they can’t store, and experience disastrous results.

 9. Register Your Party Rental Business as an LLC

-A sole proprietorship is a business owned by a single individual, who supports that business and backs it with their private, personal assets.
-And that’s great for some styles of business … but not so much for a party rental company.
+A sole proprietorship is a business owned by a single individual who supports that business and backs it with their private, personal assets.
+While that’s great for some styles of business, it’s not a good move for a party rental company.

 Forming an LLC insulates and protects your private finances and assets.
-It also legitimizes your business with your customers, too.
-Simply put, there are too many great reasons to form your party rental company as an LLC to not do it.
+It also legitimizes your business with your customers.
+Simply put, there are too many great reasons to form your party rental company as an LLC not to do it.

 10. Create a Business Bank Account

-Speaking of insulating your personal finances and assets, creating a bank account for use exclusively by your company is another idea some companies just starting out fail to capitalize on.
+Speaking of insulating your personal finances and assets, creating a bank account for your company to use exclusively is another idea some new businesses fail to capitalize on.
 Using your private banking accounts for business purposes exposes your personal assets to legal payouts and can cause a real headache during tax season.
-Avoid these pratfalls by simply creating a bank account for your company (you did register as an LLC, right?).
+Avoid these pitfalls by simply creating a bank account for your company (you did register as an LLC, right?).

 11. Research Your Competition and Know Them Well

-Be sure to take some time to research your competition locally.
-If they’re operating in your service area, you should learn what sorts of products they offer, how local customers view them, and where all of your overlap points will be.
-Figure out what differentiates you from those competitors.
+Be sure to take the time to research your local competition.
+If they’re operating in your service area, learn what sorts of products they offer, how local customers view them, and where your overlap points are.
+Then, figure out what sets you apart from those competitors.

 You don’t need to dress up in a black spandex outfit and dangle from ropes above a computer to acquire information about your competitors and their businesses.
 Most businesses offer details about their products and services on websites or social media pages.
-Or you can simply call them and ask what they offer.
+Or, even easier, just call them and ask what they offer.

 12. Price Yourself Competitively … and Wisely

-Here’s an item in that same vein as #11 was, but important enough to make it as its own separate point: you really badly need to comprehensively understand what your competitors are charging, what your potential customers are willing to pay, and how much you need to charge in order to break even in a reasonable amount of time.
+Here’s an item in that same vein as #11, but important enough to make its own separate point: you need to comprehensively understand what your competitors are charging, what your potential customers are willing to pay, and how much you need to charge in order to break even after a reasonable amount of time.

 It’s important you keep your prices close to those of your competitors.
-Wildly undervaluing your rentals not only makes it harder for your company to break even on your equipment costs, but it makes local consumers think twice about renting from you, too.
+Wildly undervaluing your rentals not only makes it harder for your company to break even on equipment costs, but it makes local consumers think twice about renting from you.
 Why is this company so cheap?
 Is their equipment bad?
 Are their bounce houses riddled with bed bugs?
 What’s up with them?

 13. Avoid Being Excessively Frugal

-As your business grows, you’ll find your profit margins expanding.
-You’re making more money, and now you can feel yourself being pulled by two opposing forces.
-On one hand, you could invest that money back into your business and continue that growth.
-But on the other hand, shouldn’t you be keeping hold of that money for a rainy day?
-And I’m sure some of you might be thinking something a bit different, too … that new video game console I just bought would look pretty dope on a new 60” flat screen TV, right?
+As your business grows, your profit margins will expand.
+You’re making more money, and you can feel yourself being pulled by two opposing forces.
+On one hand, you could invest that money back into your business and continue the growth.
+But, on the other hand, shouldn’t you be keeping hold of that cash for a rainy day?
+I’m sure some of you might be thinking something a bit different, too … that new video game console I just bought would look pretty dope on a new 60” flat screen TV, right?

-Tune that latter voice out as best you can (albeit the “save for a rainy day” voice or the “enjoy your spoils” voice) and continue to invest in your business to maintain growth.
-Many companies have found themselves stagnating because they were being too frugal (or too wasteful) with their earnings.
+When that little voice tells you to do anything but invest in your business and maintain growth, tune it out.
+Many companies find themselves stagnating because they were too frugal (or too wasteful) with their earnings.

-You should of course save money, and enjoy your money too.
+Of course, you should save money, and enjoy your money too.
 But investing back into your business is always a sound decision.
 Buy more bounce houses or party tents.
 Hire more employees.
 Add another box truck or trailer to your fleet.
-There’s always room for growing your company, and you should be investing some reasonably sized portion of your net revenues into growth.
+There’s always room for growth in your company, and you should invest a reasonably sized portion of your net revenues into that growth.

 14. Don’t Undervalue Internet Resources

-A whopping 82 percent of consumers will consult their phones before making a purchase.
-Most of your potential customers are going to do the same.
+A whopping 82% of consumers will consult their phones before making a purchase.
+Most of your potential customers will do the same.
 They’re going to Google you.
 They’re going to read your reviews.
 Many, if not most, are going to look for your website and try to find you on social media.
-And if they can’t find that website or those social pages, or if they’re poorly made or insufficiently completed, it’s going to ultimately reflect poorly on your company.
+And if they can’t find that website or those social pages, or if they’re poorly made or insufficiently completed, it will reflect poorly on your company.

-Hire a professional to build your website for you, or find someone in your circle of family and friends who can help.
-Take your time and fill in all of the information those big social media websites ask you for.
-Spend some time every two or three days responding to reviews on Google.
-The companies that invest the least time online tend to be the first ones to ask where it all went wrong.
+Hire a professional to build your website for you, or find someone in your circle who can help.
+Take your time and fill in all of the information those big social media websites ask for.
+Spend time every two or three days responding to reviews on Google.
+The companies that invest the least time online tend to pay the biggest price.

-In order to get your business anywhere substantial these days, you need to invest money in proper advertising.
-And many small businesses have been killed off as a direct result of their undervaluing marketing and advertising.
+In order to get your business anywhere substantial, you need to invest money in proper advertising.
+Many small businesses have been killed off as a direct result of their undervaluing marketing and advertising.

 Newspapers, local magazines, and local radio are all great, cost-effective places to spend your advertising money.
 Social media marketing and Google AdWords tend to be slightly more expensive (depending on how big of a campaign you’re launching), but reap much better results.
 Television ads are generally worth it, too, especially if they connect with your target audience in a strong or worthwhile way.

 Advertising is costly, but necessary.
-Your business won’t get very far without it.
-We recommend you do some reading on advertising, ask local companies for their advice, and reach out to local marketing agencies to see what they can offer your business.
+Your business won’t get far without it.
+We recommend you do some reading on advertising, ask local companies for advice, and reach out to marketing agencies to see what they can offer.
 Shop around and avoid overspending or under-spending.

 The Party Rental Companies that Avoid These Common Mistakes Can Prosper

 Owning and operating a small business isn’t easy.
-It requires dedication and hard work, and starting that business takes a whole lot more.
-But in the end, managing to grow your small business into a functional, profitable, established entity can pay huge dividends.
+But, in the end, managing to grow your small business into a functional, profitable, established entity can pay huge dividends.
 Not just financially, but in terms of having accomplished something tremendous.

 Party rental companies are just like any other type of business.
 They’re going to encounter problems.
 Some will be small bumps in the road.
 Others might be significant headaches.
-And some might even develop into full blown disasters.
-But knowing what those incidents might look like before they take up starring roles (or maybe just cameos) in your inability to sleep at night can mitigate the chances of those awful, no good, dreadful things happening in the first place.
+Some might even develop into full blown disasters.
+But knowing what those incidents look like before they take starring roles (or maybe just cameos) in your nightmares can mitigate the chances of those awful, no good, dreadful things happening in the first place.

 There’s no such thing as a perfect business model.
 You will make mistakes.
 You will run into unforeseen calamities.
 It genuinely cannot be helped.
-But you can at least do your best to avoid those problems, and prepare for any eventuality you can think up.
-As a small business owner, that’s the best you can ever really hope to do.
+But, at the very least, you can do your best to avoid these problems, and prepare for any eventuality you can think of.
+As a small business owner, that’s the best you can hope to do.